-- Review catalog and select desired program, click here
+- Review the catalog and select desired program.

-- Submit I-20 Application or I-20 Transfer Form, click here
+- Submit I-20 Application or if attending another college within the U.S. the I-20 Transfer Form.

 - Provide current original, official bank statement stating sufficient funds are available to you for a full year.